sylvanding/Mitochondria/README.md

 Simulation:
 Contains main script, "call_mito.m" and all dependent functions.
 Simulates mitochondrial images with various parameters for the user to change.

-Automated segmentation:

-Download the file 'temporal-Color_Code1' and place it in the FIJI/imagej folder in the file path 'fiji-win64\Fiji.app\plugins\Scripts\Image\Hyperstacks'

-Open your 3D super-resolution image in Thunderstorm in FIJI

-In THUNDERSTORM: Results, click "Plot histogram" and select the 'z' parameter

-Select the region with the high signal and click "Apply ROI to filter"

-In THUNDERSTORM: Results, click 'Apply'

-In THUNDERSTORM: Results, click visualization

-Make sure the '3D' option is checked.
-Click 'Auto size by results' and click 'OK'

-Save the image stack as a tiff

-In FIJI select 'Image'>'Hyperstack'>'Temporal-Color_Code1

-Save the image as [your file name]_segmented.tif

-Run the '[your file name]_segmented' through mitochondria_segmentation.ipynb and save the output numpy file to your working matlab folder

-Download all .m files and save them to your working matlab folder

-Download the tif and the zipped file.
-Extract them

-Open 'make_boundary_auto.m' If you are using your own data, change line 1 to your 3d stack filename

-run the code.

-Open '[your file name]_segmented.tif in FIJI.
-If the code missed any boundaries between mitochondria, select the pencil tool and a line thickness of '2' and go over the image manually

-Proceed to the mitochondrial analysis folder